-Except as provided in MnSCU Board Policy 5.15 Part 3, no gambling or betting (as commonly understood and/or defined in Minnesota Statutes, Chapter 609.75-609.76) is allowed on college, university or system property.
+Except as provided in Minnesota State system Board Policy 5.15 Part 3, no gambling or betting (as commonly understood and/or defined in Minnesota Statutes, Chapter 609.75-609.76) is allowed on college, university or system property.

-Open flame cooking devices, such as barbecue/ roasting grills, pits, and campfires, are prohibited on University property, UNLESS used in conjunction with an approved and sanctioned University event.
-Those planning to grill outdoors on the University campus must file a Facility Use Form and receive approval prior to the event.
+Open flame cooking devices, such as barbecue/roasting grills, pits and/or camp fires, are prohibited on University property UNLESS used in conjunction with an approved sanctioned University event.
+A Special Event Checklist Form and Grilling Permit Request must be completed, submitted, and receive approval prior to the event.

 Any vehicle located on the Minnesota State Mankato campus that in itself is causing a safety hazard to the property or persons located on the campus may be, under the discretion of the Parking and Traffic Services/Security, removed from campus to an off–campus impound lot.
 Safety hazard means a vehicle leaking a hazardous substance, i.e., gas, oil, transmission fluid, etc. A safety hazard is also when a vehicle's horn or intruder alarm is sounding so as to disturb others.
 Any fines or costs related to the relocating or removing of the vehicle shall be the responsibility of the vehicle owner/operator.

 Minnesota State System 1B.1 Equal Opportunity and Nondiscrimination in Employment and Education Policy